sleepyfox/7L7W-Scala/day1/blog-scala-day1.md

 			}
 		}
 	}

+To save you typing I've published both files as a gist on github [here](http://j.mp/scala-day1)

 ## Running your tests
 You can run 'sbt test' from the command line or enter SBT's interactive mode by entering 'sbt' at the command line and then typing 'test'.
 If you use the '~ test' command it will watch the test directory and recompile and run tests on changes, which is nice.